canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "I guess so.
 Egh."
 I shook my head, hard, as if trying to purge the malaise settling over me, imagining some wretched politician settling down in my virtual garden alongside the people they'd pushed there.
 "Not exactly the target audience I thought we had in mind..."

-"It is enough that they believe, isn't it?
+"It is enough that they believe they are, isn't it?
 If this allows us to complete the work."

 The work.
 Or did she say it with a special emphasis, like a capital W?

 "Anyway.
-Indigo.
+Ms. Indigo, you are a kind person.
 I understand why you have misgivings.
 But we are not building a prison.
-You can tell Ms. Magenta that we will set her up with the internet soon.
-Now, I think Heather has something to say..."
+You can tell Ms. Magenta that we will set her up with the internet soon."

+"Well..."
+Damn!
+"Thank you.
+I'll get to work on that right away..."

+"Hold on, now.
+I think Ms. Heather wanted a word with you!"
+Su-Ni gave me a vaguely maternal smile, and drifted away.

 ---